OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 The sonde must be calibrated before and after the deployment/recovery (some sondes require to be calibrated the same day, please follow manufacturer recommendations).

 ## Calibration during deployment/recovery from a ship with a CTD rosette equipped with a calibrated oxygen sensor
-If the glider is deployed/recovered from a research vessel equipped with a CTD and a calibrated O2 sensor, the glider optode can either be connected directly to the CTD profiler if able to receive the digital (RS232) output from the Optode (Ushida et al., 2010), or attached via a data logger.
+If the glider is deployed/recovered from a research vessel equipped with a CTD and a calibrated O2 sensor, the glider optode can either be connected directly to the CTD profiler if able to receive the digital (RS232) output from the Optode [@Ushida2010], or attached via a data logger.
 Record down- and upcast data to allow hysteresis correction.
-The Optode data obtained during the bottle-firing stop for collection of water samples can be used for in situ calibration, since the difference between the downcast and upcast oxygen profiles is relatively small (1 uM approx., Ushida et al., 2008).
+The Optode data obtained during the bottle-firing stop for collection of water samples can be used for in situ calibration, since the difference between the downcast and upcast oxygen profiles is relatively small (1 uM approx., [@Ushida2008]).
 The error in the Optode can be reduced by allowing sufficient time for the sensor equilibration after the stop (minimum 2 min as recommended by [@Hahn2014].
-NOTE: For Oxygen Minimum Zone regions follow recommendations in the section below.
+*NOTE: For Oxygen Minimum Zone regions follow recommendations in the section below.*

 To summarize, the steps we recommend to follow to calibrate oxygen sensors during regular CTD/O2 casts before deployment and after recovery, are: